wyattscarpenter/quiplibre/README.md

 Raise an issue or submit a pull request on https://github.com/wyattscarpenter/quiplibre.
 Only submit prompts you have the legal right and volition to release under the project's license, though.
 Don't be stealing copyrighted works to submit as Quiplash prompts!

 ## What's the license of this project?
-Every part of this project is released under the license found in [LICENSE.txt].
+This project is released under the license found in [LICENSE.txt](LICENSE.txt).
 This project depends on various other projects, which are not our responsibility and which are released under their own licenses.